Thomas Tingey Craven (admiral, born 1808)

-Thomas Tingey Craven (1808 to August 23, 1887) was a 19th-century United States Navy officer who rose to prominence during the Civil War.
+Thomas Tingey Craven (December 30, 1808 – August 23, 1887) was a 19th-century United States Navy officer who rose to prominence during the Civil War.

 Origins and education

 He was the oldest son of Tunis Craven, a navy purser, and Hannah (Tingey) Craven, the daughter of Commodore Thomas Tingey, a longtime commandant of the Washington Navy Yard.
+He was born in the commandant's residence at the Washington Navy Yard on December 30, 1808.
 His brother Tunis Craven also joined the navy, and perished with USS Tecumseh at the Battle of Mobile Bay.
 Another brother, Alfred Wingate, was a noted civil engineer who constructed railroads.
+Their father was reassigned to Portsmouth, New Hampshire from 1813 to 1823 and Thomas and Alfred attended the nearby Phillips Exeter Academy.
 Thomas, like his brothers, was a graduate of the American Literary, Scientific, and Military Academy, the forerunner of Norwich University, entering in 1822 and graduating in December 1823.